 The NZXT H440 takes brave moves by bringing a minimalist, sleek design immediately noticeable by the lack of any optical bays; a bold move that’s been both lauded and lamented.
 Most of the frame is constructed with steel and uses plastic accents, which gives the case a noticeable heft.

 The side panel makes use of an acrylic window – which can and will become scratched – but otherwise succeeds at obscuring HDD bays and fans while offering a nice view of the vanity PC parts.

 Moving to the back, the only noticeable features are the grommets for water cooling tubes and a detachable PSU frame.

 Design – Interior

 Moving to the inside of the chassis, probably the first thing one notices is the PSU shroud, boldly emblazoned with “NZXT” and marked with a two-tone color scheme.
 It is also here that your SSDs will sit, as there are two mounting locations for 2.5” SSD sleds.

 At the front, you’ll notice 5 3.5” HDD drive bays.
 Alternatively, these can be swapped out for three 120mm fans, or a 360mm radiator.
 Should you go this route, the floor of the case offers two more spaces for mounting HDDs.

-Up top, options include two 140mm fans or 3 120mm fans, which would conversely allow you to install a 280mm or 360mm radiator instead.
+Up top, options include two 140mm fans or three 120mm fans, which would interchangeably allow you to install a 280mm or 360mm radiator instead.
 The rear will hold one 140mm fan.
 Rounding out the interior is an included fan hub that can connect eight fans and sound dampening material on the side panels.
 The H440 ships with a total of four fans included: one 140mm fan for a rear exhaust and three 120mm fans for front intake.